Constellation-Engineering/const-recruiting-exercises/engineering/auto_web_scraper/README.md

-# Constellation > Data Engineering > Automotive Dealership Web Scraping Take-Home Project
+# Constellation Software > Data Engineering > Automotive Dealership Web Scraping Take-Home Project

 **Objective:**
 To build a Python-based web scraper that can retrieve specific information about new vehicles from an automotive dealership's sitemap.